-CHAPTER NINE: DESCRIPTION OF DATA SOURCE
+CHAPTER NINE: DESCRIPTION OF DATA SOURCES

 This section describes the filtering process and data sources used for the various analysis procedures discussed in the remaining sections of this report.
-Psychometric analyses were conducted at several points for the Winter 2017/2018, Spring 2018, and Summer 2018 Pennsylvania Keystone Exams in Algebra I, Biology, and Literature: 1) key verification analyses for quality-control purposes; 2) post-equating check; 3) item analysis and calibration of field test items embedded in the spring forms; and 4) analyses for this technical report.
+Psychometric analyses were conducted at several points for the winter 2018/2019, spring 2019, and summer 2019 Pennsylvania Keystone Exams in Algebra I, Biology, and Literature: 1) key verification analyses for quality-control purposes; 2) post-equating check; 3) item analysis and calibration of field test items embedded in the spring forms; and 4) analyses for this technical report.